 Now the third thing I wanted to talk to you about is the town I actually live in.
-Some years ago, back in the late 1990s, it became clear that our main waste water system needed to be replaced.
+Some years ago, back in the late 1990s, it became clear that our main wastewater system needed to be replaced.

 At the same time, as there were some, in your terms, EPA regulations, that were changing the treatment system.

-And so a period of around about two and a half years, there was a consultation group formed that had the people with environmental concerns and there was the tribal people in our area.
+And so a period of around about two and a half years, there was a consultation group formed that had the people with environmental concerns and there were the tribal people in our area.

 There were the businesses; there were the big industries and people from the council, people from the government, EPA, those sorts of things.
 All sat around the table for around about two years and thrashed out a compromise or consensus over that period of what the go forward should be.

 And what it turned out to be was for a town of 27,000 people it turned out to be a $65-million program that was executed over 15 years.
-That required the charge for the waste water to double.
+That required the charge for the wastewater to double.

 So prior to the program starting, I think it was about $300 New Zealand dollars a year.
 And that’s really similar of the US dollars in terms of income parity.
 And it doubled to $700 a year.